michael-rapp/Apriori/README.md

 ### Sorting and filtering association rules

+## Logging

+The library uses the [SLF4J](https://www.slf4j.org/) logging facade for writing log messages at different granularities.
+By adding a logging framework such as [Log4J](https://logging.apache.org/log4j/) or [Logback](https://logback.qos.ch/) to your project and creating a respective configuration files, the Apriori algorithm's log messages can be written to different outputs such as files, databases or the console.

 ## Contact information

 For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/michael-rapp).
 If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/michael-rapp/Apriori/issues) to report them.